-- Raising awareness of their role of responsibilities with staff, parents and children. - Ensuring their training is up to date (every 2 years multi-agency). - Ensuring the safeguard policy is made public, accessible and work with the Governing Body to review the policy annually. - Ensuring transition and sharing of information is smooth and forwarded in a timely - Providing an annual report to Governors promptly, detailing any changes, training, number of incidents/cases of CP and have a section on the Headteachers Report to Governors. - Adhering to Local Authority (LA) guidance and school procedures with regard to referring a child, if there are concerns about possible abuse. - Update 'My Concern' regularly and record concern. - Keeping written records of concerns about a child, even if there is no need to make an immediate referral and maintain a 'watchful eye'. - If referrals are made to Social Care follow up. - Ensuring that all such records are kept confidentially and securely and are separate from student records.
-This information should be shared with relevant professionals and during transitions e.g. secondary school/new school. - Representing the school at Child Protection meetings. - Ensuring that Social Care is informed if any child on the child protection register is absent without explanation.
+- Engage and raising awareness of their role of responsibilities with staff, parents and children. - Ensuring their training is up to date (every 2 years multi-agency). - Ensuring the safeguard policy is made public, accessible and work with the Governing Body to review the policy annually. - Ensuring transition and sharing of information is smooth and forwarded in a timely manner - Providing an annual report to Governors promptly, detailing any changes, training, number of incidents/cases of CP and have a section on the Headteacher's Report to Governors. - Adhering to Local Authority (LA) guidance and school procedures with regard to referring a child, if there are concerns about possible abuse. - Update 'My Concern' regularly and record concerns and follow up. - Keeping written records of concerns about a child, even if there is no need to make an immediate referral and maintain a 'watchful eye'. - Aware of the long term impact abuse can have on an individual and the trauma they may suffer. - Ensure staff have read part one of KCSE 2021 and Annexe B (para 54). - Co-ordinate support for children who have welfare, safeguard and child protection concerns and needs.

-- Ensuring staff receive induction and regular training and support in all elements of safeguarding including; identifying signs of abuse, Early Help, Prevent Duty, FGM. - The DDSL should inform the DSL/HT of any safeguarding issues especially under section 47 of the Children's Act 1989 and Police investigation. - Ensuring policy and associated documents are known by staff and updated. - Encouraging vigilance within the school. - Providing and signposting CPD for staff. - Support pupils with a social worker by monitoring and [promoting their attainment, wellbeing and social development. - To support pupil's mental health and have awareness of trauma and how this can impact on children and how it can be linked to safeguarding.
+- If referrals are made to Social Care follow up. - Ensuring that all such records are kept confidentially and securely and are separate from student records.
+This information should be shared with relevant professionals and during transitions e.g. secondary school/new school. - Representing the school at Child Protection meetings. - Ensuring that Social Care is informed if any child on the child protection register is absent without explanation. - Ensuring staff receive induction and regular training and support in all elements of safeguarding including; identifying signs of abuse, Early Help, Prevent Duty, FGM. - The DDSL should inform the DSL/HT of any safeguarding issues especially under section 47 of the Children's Act 1989 and Police investigation. - Ensuring policy and associated documents are known by staff and updated. - Encouraging vigilance within the school. - Providing and signposting CPD for staff. - Support pupils with a social worker by monitoring and promoting their attainment, wellbeing and social development. - To support pupil's mental health and have awareness of trauma and how this can impact on children and how it can be linked to safeguarding.